-Image 2-27 Mount bottom plate
+Image 2-26 Mount the bottom plate

-- 3. Turn in the 3 M6 screws. - 4.
+- 3. Turn in both M6 screws and the M4 screw. - 4.
 Turn the projector back on its feet.

 Slide the lens locking system to the left.

 Insert the lens.
 Make sure the electric contact points (C) on the lens match the contact points on the lens holder.